SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Rainbow used the one cup measuring cup to make an indent before Pinkie brought the milk, eggs, and butter to the front.

-Pinkie said, "We are going to split here, we will do your stuff first, then I'll do mine," Pinkie said.
+Pinkie said, "We will split here, we will do your stuff first, then I'll do mine," Pinkie said.

 "Okay."